Element84/filmdrop-k8s-tf-modules/operations/Operations_Guide.md

 In this way, you can isolate your resource problem by starting out at the cluster level and drilling down to the namespace, pod, and container levels.
 You can then delete (or force-delete) the faulty pod(s) or resource-hungry namespaces using a `kubectl delete` command.

+The second approach relies on using the Prometheus metrics and labels on the *Explore* tab to build a query expression that can be used to check the memory/resource consumption of pods and containers within a certain nmamespace.
+The metric *container_memory_usage_bytes* measures the current memory usage, including all memory regardless of when it was accessed.
+Tracking this on a per-container basis keeps you informed of the memory footprint of the processes on each container while aiding future optimization or resource allocation efforts.‍  For example, the expression `container_memory_usage_bytes {namespace="argo-other"}` returns the memory consumed by each container in the argo-other namespace.

+Finally, you can use some of the default alerts provided by the Kube-Prometheus stack such as *KubeMemoryQuotaOvercommit*, *KubeMemoryOvercommit*, *CPUThrottlingHigh*, and *KubeCPUOvercommit*, or create custom Prometheus alerts using custom expressions that can alert you when a resource issue (memory, CPU, etc) is affecting your K8s cluster.
+This is an extension of the second approach in which you use the same expressions, but rather than manually tracking the metrics in Grafana, an alert automatically notifies you of the issue.

 ### Creating Alerts with Grafana Alerting